 I am not sure how much damage the diminutive Jones boy did, but the bullies knew they would cop at least a few swings and the tirade would take up a lot of time and energy so they never bullied him again!
 I have always hated bullies, whether schoolyard, politics or in management.

 This little Jones’ boy made such an impression on me that his response became a metaphor on how to engage with bullies.
 Fighting back has cost me jobs and a career in politics, but I have never forgotten the lesson I was taught by an 11-year-old snowy haired boy by the name of Jones.
 It really is better to die on your feet than live on your knees.

 Everyone Comes from Somewhere

-On my mother’s matriarchal line, Johan Weinert was born on a boat making its way to Australia from Germany in 1880.
-After arriving in Australia, his family settled in Cooktown and in true Aussie fashion, Johan became Jack.
+On my mother’s matriarchal line, Johan Wienert was born on a boat making its way to Australia from Germany in 1880.
+After arriving in Australia, his family settled in Cooktown.
+In true Aussie fashion, Johan became Jack.
 He married another European arrival to the Far North, Johannah Thygesen from Denmark.
-One of their children was my grandmother, Christina Margaret May Weinert.
-Born in Gordonvale on May Day (1st May) 1915, Christina Margaret May Weinert was from that day forth, known simply as May.
+They had five children, Wilma, Fred, Ernie, Christine and Harold.
+Christina my grandmother.
+Born in Gordonvale on May Day (1st May) 1915, Christina Margaret May Wienert was from that day known simply as May.

 Bob and May were never able to wed as Bob had left his Catholic wife who would never divorce and May would never hear from or be able to find McKinnon to divorce him.
 So my mum was born out of wedlock in 1937.
 However, Marion was a caring and giving woman, so in its wisdom the world withheld the adjective bastard, only to apply it metaphorically to me as I took on the world on my own terms, using an approach learnt from observing a small white haired boy at Hambledon State School.